-To set up the remote device to integrate with:
+To set up the remote device for CB Response syslog integration:

 - 1. Add a new UDP receiver to the remote device. - 2.
-Enable the new receiver to communicate using a new and unique UDP port number for the communication with Cb Response.
+Enable the new receiver to communicate using a new and unique UDP port number for the communication with CB Response.
 Verify that the receiver is working and listening on the appropriate port.

-The system might require the Cb ResponseCb Response IP address to be authorized prior to accepting data.
+The system might require the CB Response IP address to be authorized prior to accepting data.